getupmychild/getupmychild.github.io/_pages/about.md

 ## Our mission and beliefs

-We are a group dedicated to supporting neglected, abused, and abandoned children; single mothers; adoptive families; and the elderly.
+We are a group dedicated to supporting abused and abandoned children; single mothers; adoptive families; and the elderly.

 We aspire to **build communities** based on the [intentional neighboring model](https://neighbors-the-power-of-the-people-next-door.com/), developed by Brenda Krause Eheart.